 Hoek van Holland Beach (11 miles away).

-Delft is a few miles out of the center of The Hague, so there’s a high chance you’ll be doing a good amount of driving.
-If you want to use Delft as a starting point to explore the city and its nearby areas, choose a smaller set of wheels.
-There’s nothing like a mini for maneuvering into those crowded downtown parking spaces.
-Alternatively, if you’re moving away from all the hustle and bustle and bright lights, go for something with a stronger engine and more legroom.
-Not many people regret spending that little bit extra on a full-size or an SUV.
+Delft is a little way out of central The Hague, so there’s a high chance you’ll be doing a fair amount of driving.
+If you’re planning to use Delft as a base to discover the city and its surrounds, rent a smaller set of wheels.
+Nothing beats a mini for squeezing into those tiny parking spots.
+Alternatively, if you’re moving away from the bright lights and traffic, book something with a little more power and legroom.
+Not many tourists regret splashing out that little bit extra on a full-size or an SUV.

-If you plan on driving around Delft, a neighborhood in The Hague, speed limits range from 50km/h to 100km/h.
-It’s worth noting that most residential zones usually have a default speed limit of 30km/h.
+If you plan on driving through Delft, a neighborhood in the city of The Hague, speed limits range from 50km/h to 100km/h.
+It’s worth noting that most residential areas generally have a maximum speed limit of 30km/h.

-Subject to a small number of exceptions, seat belts are compulsory in The Hague.
+Subject to some exceptions, seat belts must be worn in The Hague.

-It’s a big no-no to turn on a red light in Delft.
-When you come across one, take the opportunity to enjoy a mindful moment until the signal turns green.
+It’s a big no-no to turn at a red light in Delft.
+When you encounter one, enjoy a couple of mindful moments until the signal switches back to green.